-What Does It Mean to Have a Shallow Vagina?
+What Is a Shallow Vagina?

 The subject of vaginal anatomy—like many other aspects of women's health—is chock-full of misinformation and/or a lack of adequate information.
 Vaginal depth, for instance, has been largely under-researched.
 Of the limited existing literature, a study published in 2005 in BJOG, an obstetrics and gynecology journal, revealed that the vaginal canal has an average length of about 3.77 inches.
 Another study, published in Gynecologic and Obstetric Investigation, measured the length as 2.7 to 5.8 inches.